I, Claudius, Speaking.

 - Hypothesis 1: The person was leaving in MACH 3.

-- Hypothesis 2: The Person was going to leave in WARP 9.9 (you can not go faster, because, like this, "she would be everywhere, including me 🙂 (Watch Voyager do this)
+- Hypothesis 2: One would go away in WARP 9.9 (you can't go faster, so, “she would be everywhere, including me 🙂 (Watching Voyager does that)

-- Hypothesis 3: A "sudden need to breathe" a pure air appeared, the person went and did not return
+- Hypothesis 3: A “sudden need to breathe” a fresh air would come, one would go and not come back

-- Hypothesis 4: The person would stay and, in the front, in a stupid fight she would say: "And here I risking"
+- Hypothesis 4: The person would stay, and up front, in a stupid fight she would say, "And me here taking a chance"

 - Hypothesis 5: Fantastically the person said: You could have contaminated me and did not!
 Now I like you even more!
 But everything ends quickly, because fear and the group speak louder (it happened to me too)

 - Hypothesis 6: “Happily Ever After